Cray-HPE/docs-csm/install/bootstrap_livecd_usb.md

       > **`IMPORTANT`** After generating a configuration, a visual audit of the generated files for network data should be performed.

-      Run the command `csi config init --help` to get more information about the parameters mentioned in the example command above and others which are available.

-      > **`SPECIAL NOTES`** Certain parameters to `csi config init` may be hard to grasp on first-time configuration generations:
+      > **Important:** After generating a configuration, a visual audit of the generated files for network data should be performed.
       >
+      > **Special Notes:** Certain parameters to `csi config init` may be hard to grasp on first-time configuration generations:
+      >
-      > * The `application_node_config.yaml` file is optional, but if one has one describing the mapping between prefixes in `hmn_connections.csv` that should be mapped to HSM subroles, one needs to include a command line option to have it used.
+      > * The `application_node_config.yaml` file is optional, but if one has one describing the mapping between prefixes in `hmn_connections.csv` that should be mapped to HSM
+      >   subroles, one needs to include a command line option to have it used.
 See [Create Application Node YAML](create_application_node_config_yaml.md).
       > * The `bootstrap-ncn-bmc-user` and `bootstrap-ncn-bmc-pass` must match what is used for the BMC account and its password for the management NCNs.
       > * Set site parameters (`site-domain`, `site-ip`, `site-gw`, `site-nic`, `site-dns`) for the information which connects `ncn-m001` (the PIT node) to the site.
+The `site-nic`
-The `site-nic` is the interface on this node connected to the site.
+      >   is the interface on this node connected to the site.
       > * There are other interfaces possible, but the `install-ncn-bond-members` are typically:
       >   * `p1p1,p10p1` for HPE nodes
       >   * `p1p1,p1p2` for Gigabyte nodes
       >   * `p801p1,p801p2` for Intel nodes
-      > * If one are not using a `cabinets-yaml` file, set the three cabinet parameters (`mountain-cabinets`, `hill-cabinets`, and `river-cabinets`) to the number of each cabinet which are part of this system.
+      > * If one are not using a `cabinets-yaml` file, set the three cabinet parameters (`mountain-cabinets`, `hill-cabinets`, and `river-cabinets`) to the quantity of each cabinet
+      >   type which is part of this system.
       > * The starting cabinet number for each type of cabinet (for example, `starting-mountain-cabinet`) has a default that can be overridden.
 See the `csi config init --help`
       > * For systems that use non-sequential cabinet ID numbers, use `cabinets-yaml` to include the `cabinets.yaml` file.
-This file can include information about the starting ID for each cabinet type and number of cabinets which have separate command line options, but is a way to specify explicitly the id of every cabinet in the system.
-If one are using a `cabinets-yaml` file, flags specified on the `csi` command-line related to cabinets will be ignored.
+This file can include information about the starting ID
+      >   for each cabinet type and number of cabinets which have separate command line options, but is a way to specify explicitly the id of every cabinet in the system.
+If using a
+      >   `cabinets-yaml` file, flags specified on the `csi` command-line related to cabinets will be ignored.
 See [Create Cabinets YAML](create_cabinets_yaml.md).
       > * An override to default cabinet IPv4 subnets can be made with the `hmn-mtn-cidr` and `nmn-mtn-cidr` parameters.
       > * By default, spine switches are used as MetalLB peers.
 Use `--bgp-peers aggregation` to use aggregation switches instead.
       > * Several parameters (`can-gateway`, `can-cidr`, `can-static-pool`, `can-dynamic-pool`) describe the CAN (Customer Access network).
-The `can-gateway` is the common gateway IP address used for both spine switches and commonly referred to as the Virtual IP address for the CAN.
+The `can-gateway` is the common gateway IP
+      > address used for both spine switches and commonly referred to as the Virtual IP address for the CAN.
 The `can-cidr` is the IP subnet for the CAN assigned to this system.
+The
-The `can-static-pool` and `can-dynamic-pool` are the MetalLB address static and dynamic pools for the CAN.
-The `can-external-dns` is the static IP address assigned to the DNS instance running in the cluster to which requests the cluster subdomain will be forwarded.
+      > `can-static-pool` and `can-dynamic-pool` are the MetalLB address static and dynamic pools for the CAN.
+The `can-external-dns` is the static IP address assigned to the DNS
+      > instance running in the cluster to which requests the cluster subdomain will be forwarded.
 The `can-external-dns` IP address must be within the `can-static-pool` range.
       > * Set `ntp-pools` to reachable NTP pools
+      >

-      > **`SPECIAL/IGNORABLE WARNINGS`** These warnings from `csi config init` for issues in `hmn_connections.json` can be ignored:
+      > **Note:** These warnings from `csi config init` for issues in `hmn_connections.json` can be ignored.
+      >
-      >    * The node with the external connection (`ncn-m001`) will have a warning similar to this because its BMC is connected to the site and not the HMN like the other management NCNs.
+      > * The node with the external connection (`ncn-m001`) will have a warning similar to this because its BMC is connected to the site and not the HMN like the other
+      >   management NCNs.
 It can be ignored.
       >
-      >    ```
+      >    ```text
       >    "Couldn't find switch port for NCN: x3000c0s1b0"
       >    ```
       >
       > * An unexpected component may have this message.
-If this component is an application node with an unusual prefix, it should be added to the `application_node_config.yaml` file.
+If this component is an application node with an unusual prefix, it should be added to the `application_node_config.yaml`
+      >   file.
 Then rerun `csi config init`.
-See the procedure to [Create Application Node Config YAML](create_application_node_config_yaml.md)
+See the procedure to [Create Application Node Config YAML](create_application_node_config_yaml.md).
       >
       >    ```json
       >    {"level":"warn","ts":1610405168.8705149,"msg":"Found unknown source prefix!
 If this is expected to be an Application node, please update application_node_config.yaml","row":